AHeroicLlama/Mappalachia/User_Guides/Choosing_spaces.md

 Under the 'Select Space' tab, you may choose to make maps of any accessible in-game space, instead of the usual Appalachia overworld.

 ## Choosing a space
 You can select a space to map using the drop-down in the 'Select Space' tab.
-When you change your selected space, the map will automatically reset to the most appropriate background.</br>
+When you change your selected space, the map will automatically reset to the most appropriate background.<br/>
-Unless you have 'Search Settings > Search in all Spaces' selected, all search results are constrained to items within the selected space.
+Unless you have 'Search Settings > Search in all Spaces' selected, all search results are constrained to items within the selected space.<br/>
+You can quick-swap to a different space by double clicking its name in the search results grid.

 ## Space-specific settings
 Some settings are specific to certain spaces, and may be disabled depending on your selected space - they are;